top of page

 The noun 'invertebrate' traces its origins to Latin and the prefix 'in-' meaning 'not' or 'without,' and 'vertebra,' which means 'joint' or 'backbone.'
 In Latin, 'invertebratus' referred to animals lacking a backbone or spinal column.
 Over time, this term was incorporated into English as 'invertebrate' to describe animals such as insects, mollusks, and worms that do not possess the characteristic vertebral column found in vertebrate animals like mammals, birds, and reptiles.
 This etymology underscores the absence of a backbone as the defining feature of these diverse and numerous animal species.

-Quiz: Find the meaning of the noun invertebrate:
+Find the correct meaning of the noun invertebrate:

 Try Again!